jiandamonique/boostboard/README.md

 A small tool that helps volunteer moderators give visibility to fundraising campaigns that haven't gotten much traction yet.

-This is a prototype/demo.
-It's run by volunteers, on our own time — if you don't see an update right away, please keep reaching out to your own community too rather than waiting on us alone.

 ## Reporting a concern